riley-resonator/nwcns-serif/business_support.md

 |8-24 hours of time        | $50.00/hr               |
 |40 hours of time	         | $45.00/hr               |
 <br/>
-## Remote Hours have a minumum of 1 hour and then billed in 30 minute increments or any part of 30 minutes.
+## Note: Remote Hours have a minumum of 1 hour and then billed in 30 minute increments or any part of 30 minutes.